nerdschoolbergen/build-and-deploy/README.md

 In the root of the repository we also find a bunch off configuration files.
 For now lets not worry about them.

-Lets start our application. from command line run the following command:
+Lets start our application.
+From command line run the following command:

 `grunt startlocal`